home-assistant/home-assistant.io/source/_posts/2018-07-11-hassio-images.markdown

 ## {% linkable_title Migration %}

 The design of HassOS is different from ResinOS.
-Because of this, we can't provide an OTA update from the old (ResinOS) to the new HassOS system.
+Because of this, we can't provide an OTA update from the old ResinOS system to the new HassOS based system.

 You need to perform the following steps to upgrade: